Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization

 Unlike in existing studies, we investigate scenarios where the payoff mechanism is subject to time delays.
-This models, for example, propagation of traffic congestion on roads in congestion games \cite{10.2307/25768135}, delay in communication between electric power utility and demand response agents in demand response games \cite{7422154}, and limitations of agents in sensing link status in network games \cite{menache_network_2011}.
-When agents revise their strategy selections based on delayed payoffs, the strategy profile does not converge to the Nash equilibrium.
-In fact, prior work in the game theory literature \cite{ALBOSZTA2004175, oaku2002, bodnar2020, Khalifa2018, IIJIMA20121, YI1997111, tembine2011, wesson2016, PhysRevE.101.042410, WANG20178, 7039982, Obando2016, doi:10.1142/S0218127413501228, 10.5555/1345263.1345309, HU2019218, RePEc:eee:matsoc:v:61:y:2011:i:2:p:83-85} suggests that when multi-agent games are subject to time delays, the strategy profile oscillates under many of existing decision-making models.
+This models, for example, the propagation of traffic congestion on roads in congestion games, delays in communication between electric power utilities and demand response agents in demand response games, and limitations of agents in sensing link status in network games.
+When agents revise their strategy selections based on delayed payoffs, the strategy profile does not converge to the Nash equilibrium, as discussed in prior work in the game theory literature \cite{ALBOSZTA2004175, oaku2002, bodnar2020, Khalifa2018, IIJIMA20121, YI1997111, tembine2011, wesson2016, PhysRevE.101.042410, WANG20178, 7039982, Obando2016, doi:10.1142/S0218127413501228, 10.5555/1345263.1345309, HU2019218, RePEc:eee:matsoc:v:61:y:2011:i:2:p:83-85}.

-As a main contribution of this paper, we propose a new class of decision-making models called the \textit{Kullback-Leibler Divergence Regularized Learning (KLD-RL)}.
-The main idea behind the new model is to regularize the agents' decision making using the Kullback-Leibler divergence.
-Such regularization makes the agent strategy revision insensitive to time delays in the payoff mechanism.
-This prevents the strategy profile from oscillating, and through successive updates of the model's regularization parameter, it ensures that the agents improve their strategy selections.
-As a consequence, when the agents revise strategy selections based on the proposed model, their strategy profile is guaranteed to converge to the Nash equilibrium in a certain class of population games.
+As a main contribution of this paper, we propose a new class of decision-making models called \textit{Kullback-Leibler Divergence Regularized Learning (KLD-RL)}.
+Agents using this model revise their strategies based on received payoffs, augmented with a regularization term defined by the KL divergence.
+As detailed in \S\ref{sec:regularizedLogit}, this regularization prevents large deviations of agents' strategy profile from the one specified by the model's regularization parameter.
+Consequently, with the proper selection of this parameter, using the KL divergence for regularization renders agents' strategy revisions insensitive to time delays in the payoff mechanism.
+This prevents oscillation in the agents' strategy revision process and, through successive updates of the regularization parameter, ensures that agents improve their strategy selections.
+As a result, their strategy profile is guaranteed to converge to the Nash equilibrium in a certain class of population games.